M-arcus/cloudron-docs/docs/documentation/certificates.md

 # Certificates

-## Lets Encrypt integration
+## Let's Encrypt integration

-Cloudron integrates with [Let's Encrypt](http://letsencrypt.org/) to install TLS certificates for apps automatically.
-Certificates are renewed automatically.
+Cloudron integrates with [Let's Encrypt](http://letsencrypt.org/) to install and renew TLS certificates for apps automatically.
-A failure notification is sent to the Cloudron administrators if renewal fails.

 Cloudron utilizes the `http-01` scheme to validate the domain with Lets Encrypt (this scheme involves provisioning an HTTP resource under a well-known URI).
 For this reason,